dannyboy849/Full_YOLOv11_Tutorial/Getting_Started/Using_Ubuntu24.04.md

 sudo apt-get upgrade
 ```

-## Check if your GPU was successfully
+## Check if your GPU is successfully identified
-- Confirm Ubuntus identification of GPU:
+- Confirm Ubuntu is able to identify your GPU:
 ```bash
 nvidia-smi
 ```
-- You should now see your GPU listed
+- You should see your GPU listed

 ## Your IP address
 - If you want to know your IP address, you can type “ifconfig”